Alexander Dawson, Colonial Architect (1858, Water Police Station)

-The two courthouses, the police station
+The two courthouses, police station, and exhibition spaces.

 Talks, tours & more

-Bushrangers Behind Bars: Join in a family-friendly mock trial of bushranger John Vane, a member of the Ben Hall gang.
+Bushrangers Behind Bars: Join in a family-friendly mock trial of bushranger John Vane, a member of the Ben Hall gang. (max 45 pax)

 Explore this fascinating museum on your own, or you can participate in our daily tours & talks.
 Note the tours & talks can take only limited numbers due to the size of rooms in the museum.
 Ask our friendly staff what’s on.